dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ---

+## Transformer Architectures References

 Before procedding to GPT and BERT, it is necessary to understand Transformer architecture properly introduced in paper "[Attention is All You Need](https://arxiv.org/pdf/1706.03762)".
 Here are recommended very cool resources other than paper to get you started

 **Note**: [Dissceting Bert](https://medium.com/dissecting-bert) on medium dissects BERT and Transformer, for in-depth understanding BERT Encoder look here [part-1](https://medium.com/dissecting-bert/dissecting-bert-part-1-d3c3d495cdb3) and [part-2](https://medium.com/dissecting-bert/dissecting-bert-part2-335ff2ed9c73), Decoder of Transformer architecture look [here](https://medium.com/dissecting-bert/dissecting-bert-appendix-the-decoder-3b86f66b0e5f).

 **Note**: [keitakurita](http://mlexplained.com/author/admin/)  does a great job in dissecting the paper on the [blog](http://mlexplained.com/2017/12/29/attention-is-all-you-need-explained/).

+**Note**: [Jay Alammar](https://jalammar.github.io/) explains through visualizations Transformer architectures through blog on [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)

-**Note**: Harvard NLP group has excellent [blog](http://nlp.seas.harvard.edu/2018/04/03/attention.html) detailing the paper "Attention is All You Need" which describes the Transformer architecture used by GPT and BERT with implementation details.
+**Note**: Harvard NLP group has excellent [blog](http://nlp.seas.harvard.edu/2018/04/03/attention.html) detailing the paper "Attention is All You Need" which describes the Transformer architecture used by GPT and BERT with PyTorch implementation details step-by-step.

 ---